ryuichiueda/slides_marp/prob_robotics_2025/lesson8-1e.md

 - Various methods, from least squares to artificial neural networks (ANNs)
 - Let's start with the basic least squares method.
-- Overview: Least squares is not probabilistic, so it has limitations. $\rightarrow$ Introducing probability.
+    - Flow of story: Least squares is not probabilistic, so it has limitations. $\rightarrow$ Introducing probability.

 ---
 ## Least squares method